PranjalSri108/criss_nav/README.md

 ---
 ## 3D Octomap
 We will now map a 3D Octomap of our environment using Hector_Slam and Kinect Camera Plugin
+- But before launching the bot in gazebo, make sure the 'min' and 'max' params for Kinect plugin in gazebo_plugins.urdf.xacro are updated as given below

 ```xacro
    <!-- Plugin for Kinect sensor -->